hemsmalli5/test/README.md

 Short Summary:

-## In-depth descriptions of ML process:
+## 2nd segment in-depth descriptions of ML process:

 1. How to split into training and testing dataset in Machine Learning?